I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicequeryinterfaceproperty.md

 ## -remarks
 Before receiving device property data, drivers typically call the <b>WdfDeviceQueryInterfaceProperty</b> method just to obtain the required buffer size.
 For some properties, the data size can change between when the required size is returned and when the driver calls <b>WdfDeviceQueryInterfaceProperty</b> again.
 Therefore, drivers should call <b>WdfDeviceQueryInterfaceProperty</b> inside a loop that executes until the return status is not STATUS_BUFFER_TOO_SMALL.

 It is best to use <b>WdfDeviceQueryInterfaceProperty</b> only if the required buffer size is known and unchanging, because in that case the driver has to call <b>WdfDeviceQueryInterfaceProperty</b> only once.
-If the required buffer size is unknown or varies, the driver should call <a href="wdf.wdfdeviceallocandqueryinterfaceproperty">WdfDeviceAllocAndQueryInterfaceProperty</a>.
+If the required buffer size is unknown or varies, the driver should call <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceallocandqueryinterfaceproperty.md">WdfDeviceAllocAndQueryInterfaceProperty</a>.

-For information about related methods, see <a href="wdf.accessing_the_unified_device_property_model">Accessing the Unified Device Property Model</a>.
+For information about related methods, see <a href="https://msdn.microsoft.com/C81988F9-E0DA-439F-B770-DAD86E33D5F3">Accessing the Unified Device Property Model</a>.

 ## -requirements